Kings Langley

 Kings Langley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the area.
-Notable projects include Northcott Estate Renewal (Lalor Park), Solander Road Reseal Works, Jenner Street Mixed Use Development, and Vardys Road & Evan Place Residential Development.
-The following list details those most relevant:.
+AreaSearch has identified 12 projects that may affect the region.
+Notable initiatives include Northcott Estate Renewal in Lalor Park, Solander Road Reseal Works, Jenner Street Mixed Use Development, and Vardys Road & Evan Place Residential Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.